Jelly-RDF/protoc-java-fast/README.md

 protoc plugin generating highly optimized Java code

-**UNDER CONSTRUCTION -- WILL BE MERGED INTO THE JELLY-JVM PROJECT**
+**THIS PROJECT IS ARCHIVED -- IT WAS MERGED INTO THE [JELLY-JVM PROJECT](https://github.com/Jelly-RDF/jelly-jvm) WHERE IT'S CONTINUED**

 The code here is based on the QuickBuffers project by HEBI Robotics: **https://github.com/HebiRobotics/QuickBuffers**